 This moment is make or break time.
 It’s one of those times in your life when you figure out what you’re made of – and what your spouse is made of, too.
 Here’s how I would handle it.

-First, take a breather
+1. Take a breather

 As soon as you find out that your spouse hasn’t been on the same financial page as you, you’re going to be upset in some fashion.
 You might be angry.
 You might be sad and disappointed.
 You might want to just walk out and not come back.